 There is enough variety of food options available in Guam.
 But if you must immerse in the Guam culinary experience, here are the must-try dishes:

 Red Rice – Rice is one of the staples in Guam’s cuisine.
 However, Guam is distinct in their preference for red rice.
 This was introduced by the Spaniards to the indigenous people of Chamorros that first inhabited Guam.

 Kelaguen – This is the signature local dish in Guam, which was innovated by the Chamorros.
-It has its similarities to ceviche, wherein meat is cooked in lemon juice.
-But unlike the typical ceviche that uses fish, they use a variety of meat such as seafood, beef and chicken.
+It has its similarities to ceviche, wherein the meat is cooked in lemon juice.
+But unlike the typical ceviche that uses fish, they use a variety of meat such as seafood, beef, and chicken.

 Kadon Pika – This dish is a spicy stew that typically uses chicken.
 It is a salty dish with a hint of sweetness and creaminess (with the addition of coconut milk).